WiseLibs/better-sqlite3/docs/api.md

 - [Statement#bind()](#bindbindparameters---this)
 - [Properties](#properties-1)

-> NOTE: Statements are [finalized](https://www.sqlite.org/c3ref/finalize.html) when garbage collected so there is no explicit API for it.
-Statements are also finalized when the associated database is closed.
+> NOTE: If you've used the [SQLite C API](https://www.sqlite.org/c3ref), you might except there to be a ["finalize"](https://www.sqlite.org/c3ref/finalize.html) method, but `better-sqlite3` automatically handles this during garbage collection (or when the associated database is closed).

 ### .run([*...bindParameters*]) -> *object*